-Project and Alternatives Environmental Impacts Impact Determination Mitigation Measures Impacts after Mitigation 3.1 Aesthetics Proposed Project AES-1: The proposed Project would cause a substantial degradation of the existing visual character or quality of the site and its surroundings.
+Alternative Environmental Impacts Impact Determination Mitigation Measures Impacts after Mitigation 3.1 Aesthetics Proposed Project AES-1: The proposed Project would cause a substantial degradation of the existing visual character or quality of the site and its surroundings.
 Significant impact MM CR-2: Archival Documentation and Interpretative Display MM CR-3: Salvage Plan for Noteworthy Elements See Cultural Resources summary, below, for text of MM CR-2 and MM CR-3 Significant and unavoidable Alternative 1 (No Project) AES-1: Alternative 1 would not cause a substantial degradation of the existing visual character or quality of the site and its surroundings.
 No impact Mitigation not required.
 No impact Alternative 2 (Reduced Project) AES-1: Alternative 2 would cause a substantial degradation of the existing visual character or quality of the site and its surroundings.
 Significant impact MM CR-2: Archival Documentation and Interpretative Display MM CR-3: Salvage Plan for Noteworthy Elements See Cultural Resources summary, below, for text of MM CR-2 and MM CR-3 Significant and unavoidable Proposed Project AES-2: The proposed Project would result in a new source of light or glare that would not adversely affect day or nighttime views in the area.
-Less than significant impact Mitigation not required.
+Less than significant impact Mitigation not required, but recommended.
+MM AES-1: Shielding and focusing exterior lighting.
+All proposed lighting installed with the proposed Project and at the relocation sites shall be in compliance with the applicable requirements of POLA's Terminal Lighting Design Guidelines.
+Light levels shall be measured at strategic points prior to the installation of the new lighting system and at the same points after the new lighting system is installed and operational to evaluate offsite light spill.
+Corrective measures to be implemented as determined by the Port if light levels in guidelines are exceeded.
 Less than significant impact Alternative 1 (No Project) AES-2: Alternative 1 would not result in a new source of light or glare that would adversely affect day or nighttime views in the area.
 No impact Mitigation not required.
-No impact Alternative 2 (Reduced Project) AES-2: Alternative 2 would result in a new source of light or glare that would adversely affect day or nighttime views in the area.
-Less than significant impact Mitigation not required.
-Less than significant impact Proposed Project AES-3: The proposed Project would not result in substantial shadow effects on nearby shadow-sensitive land uses.
-No impact Mitigation not required No impact Alternative 1 (No Project) AES-3: Alternative 1 would not result in substantial shadow effects on nearby shadow-sensitive land uses.
-No impact Mitigation not required.
-No impact
+No impact Alternative 2 (Reduced Project) AES-2: Alternative 2 would result in a new source of light or glare that would adversely affect day or nighttime views Less than significant impact Mitigation not required, but recommended.
+MM AES-1: Shielding and focusing exterior lighting Less than significant impact